 - Standard: also known as accrual, select this option if you count your income when you invoice your customer

 - Cash: select this option if you count your income when you receive money from your customer

 - Enter your VAT registration number.

 - If your business is entitled, select the Flat Rate Scheme (FRS) checkbox.

-Edit your VAT settings, codes, and rates
+2. Edit VAT settings, codes, schemes and dates

 - Go to Taxes.